-If a beneficiary of an absolute trust dies, the value of the trust fund, less the value of the Settlor's Retained Rights, will be included in the beneficiary's estate for inheritance tax purposes.
+If a beneficiary of an absolute Gift Trust dies, the value of the trust fund will be included in the beneficiary's estate for inheritance tax purposes.
+The trustees of the trust could be liable to pay inheritance tax as a result of the absolute beneficiary's death.

-If a beneficiary of a discretionary trust dies, there will be no inheritance tax implications.
+If a beneficiary of a discretionary Gift trust dies, there will be no inheritance tax implications.